Resources for Schools

-Schools are increasingly called upon to take a proactive role in the enhancement of self-esteem, wellbeing and emotional intelligence.
+Schools take a proactive role in the enhancement of self-esteem, wellbeing and emotional intelligence.
 These are essential ingredients in building families and communities that are filled with hopeful, engaged, resilient and compassionate people.
 There is also a growing understanding of the role that these things play in preventing and addressing such behaviours as bullying, substance abuse, school refusal and self-harm.

-How can schools respond to this growing challenge to provide esteem-building, creative, culturally-inclusive resources and programs?
+How can schools provide esteem-building, creative, culturally-inclusive resources and programs?

 These ‘seriously optimistic’ card packs, books, stickers and posters have become essential items in the tool kits of teachers, principals, welfare coordinators, parents, social workers, counsellors, managers, psychologists, and childcare professionals worldwide.
 They can be found on school camps, in classrooms, staff rooms, career guidance offices, and in the tool kits of mentors and team leaders.